SLongshaw/ParaSiF/README.md

 **Step One: Install FEniCS v2019.0.1**

-It is recommended to build  FEniCS with Petse.
-To install PETCS and petsc4py, follow the instructions in https://www.mcs.anl.gov/petsc/petsc4py-current/docs/usrman/install.html
+It is recommended to build  FEniCS with petse.
+To install petsc and petsc4py, follow the instructions in https://www.mcs.anl.gov/petsc/petsc4py-current/docs/usrman/install.html

 It is important to add the following lines to .bashrc and source it.
 ```bash